liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/03-integrating-with-angular-js.markdown

-# Integrating with Angular JS [](id=integrating-with-angular-js)
+# Using Angular JS in Your Portlets [](id=using-angular-js-in-your-portlets)

 You can use the
 [npm Angular portlet template](/develop/reference/-/knowledge_base/7-1/npm-angular-portlet-template) to automate much of the required configuration for you, or create the module manually if you wish.
 For convenience, all steps are listed if you want to proceed with a manual configuration.
-This tutorial shows how to use Angular in your portlets, whether you're migrating an existing Angular project or building a fresh one.
+This tutorial shows how to use Angular JS in your portlets, whether you're migrating an existing Angular project or building a fresh one.
 See the
 [npm Angular portlet template](/develop/reference/-/knowledge_base/7-1/npm-angular-portlet-template) reference docs for more information on the portlet's anatomy.
 Get started by creating your OSGi module and configuring its metadata.